Unforeseen Financial Hardship

 If you’re having problems meeting your existing Midlands Mortgage Trust (MMT) loan repayments or think that you may experience difficulty doing so in the near future please use the form below.

 If you’re having problems meeting your existing Midlands Mortgage Trust (MMT) loan repayments or think that you may experience difficulty doing so in the near future please use the form below.
-If you leave it too long you may not be eligible to qualify.
+If you leave it too long you may not be eligible to qualify for help.

-If you’re experiencing or likely to experience significant financial hardship, you might be able to withdraw some of your savings from your KiwiSaver Scheme account.
+If you’re experiencing or likely to experience significant financial hardship, you might be able to withdraw some of your savings from your KiwiSaver scheme.
 You must meet the eligibility criteria and provide documentation to support your application.
 You’ll also need to complete a statutory declaration and have this signed by a person authorised to take a statutory declaration.
+Talk to your KiwiSaver provider for more information.

 - loss of employment